thomasjohnhopkins/BetterSounds/README.md

 up process.
 - Clicking the username in the site header produces a dropdown that allows you to add tracks, edit your profile, and sign out.
+- Play buttons exist on each item of the track index.
+You can also play a track from it's show page.
-- Clicking on the names of tracks brings you to the track show page.
+- Clicking on the track name in the index brings you to the track show page.
+- On the track page, comments can be posted.
+- Clicking on the artist name in the index brings you to the user show page.